Here's all you need to know about HELP Debt Indexation.

 What is HELP Debt Indexation?

-Each year when the latest Consumer Price Index (CPI) is calculated — normally in April — the annual HELP indexation rate with be announced.
+Each year, once the latest Consumer Price Index (CPI) and Wage Price Index (WPI) is calculated, the lower of the two will be announced as the annual HELP indexation rate.
 It will then be applied to your HELP debt from 1 June.
 But what is it?

 While your HELP debt doesn't accrue compounding interest like a normal loan, that doesn't mean it's immune to inflation.
 This is the role of indexation, and it's important to understand how it impacts your debt amount.